 Mirroring history in general, it wasn’t long before English displaced French as the show’s lingua franca.
 Beginning in the seventies, countries outside of Europe were allowed to compete, starting with Israel in 1973, Cyprus and Morocco (just once) in 1980, Armenia in 2006 and even Australia in 2015.
-Things also became more political, resulting in block voting and intense rivalry mainly in the Caucuses region, Russia, Turkey, Israel, countries from the former Eastern Block and the new states formed from the collapse of the former Yugoslavia.
+Things also became more political, resulting in block voting and intense rivalry in the Caucuses region, Russia, Turkey, Israel, countries from the former Eastern Bloc and the new states formed from the collapse of the former Yugoslavia.
 This left the original seven, and Western Europe in general, with a waning influence.

 Iceland makes it’s Eurovision debut in 1986.

 Iceland has participated in the Eurovision 32 times since its debut in 1986 and it has never won (although it came in second in 1999 and 2009).
 I would posit that it was this 32:0 statistic that prompted Dobkin, Ferrell, and Steel (Ferrell is a big Eurovision fan) to make their protagonists, Lars Erickssong (played by Ferrell) and Sigrit Ericksdottir (played by Rachel McAdams), Icelandic.
 Best friends since childhood, with an undercurrent of something more, they make up the group Fire Saga.
 Despite having only played a few bars in their hometown, they manage to end up representing Iceland at the Eurovision Song Contest.

 The filmmakers seem to have realized that, over the years, Eurovision has become a parody of its former self.
 So, how do you parody something that is already a parody?
 You don’t.
 Ferrell and company have taken the opposite track playing the contest straight and treating both the songs and the singers with respect.
 And it works.
 Eurovision could not have hoped for a more fitting tribute.